NSW Premier Cricket

-NSW Premier Cricket, formerly and still commonly known as Sydney Grade Cricket is a cricket competition played in Sydney, Australia, and is highest level club cricket competition in the state of New South Wales The competition began in 1893 when a number of clubs that had been playing for many years on an ad hoc basis voted to create a formal competition structure.
+NSW Premier Cricket, formerly and still commonly known as Sydney Grade Cricket is a cricket competition played in Greater Sydney and is highest level club cricket competition in the Australian state of New South Wales.
+The competition began in 1893 when a number of clubs that had been playing for many years on an ad hoc basis voted to create a formal competition structure.

-The NSW Premier Cricket competition is played on turf wickets, and is played on Saturdays and begins in mid-September and continues until the grand final is played on the first weekend of April.
+The NSW Premier Cricket competition is played on turf wickets on Saturdays.
+It begins in mid-September and continues until the grand final is played on the first weekend of April.
 Spectators are mostly few and far between at matches, mostly family members, partners or club members.
 The exception to this is at T20 matches which can attract crowds into the hundreds and occasionally the low thousands.
 Generally, players for New South Wales are selected from the first-grade competition, and whilst modern day cricketers have few breaks outside the international calendar, when they do, NSW players will often return to play in the first-grade competition.